-In our opinions, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, each major fund, and the aggregate remaining fund information of the Marlboro Township Fire District No. 1, Monmouth County, New Jersey as of December 31, 2017 and 2016, and the results of its operations for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinions, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, each major fund, and the aggregate remaining fund information of Marlboro Township Fire District No. 1, Monmouth County, New Jersey as of December 31, 2018 and 2017, and the results of its operations for the years then ended in accordance with accounting principles generally accepted in the United States of America.